-arrie: Date: our thesis statement is where you take a stand on your topic.
-It is also a guide for the rest of your project.
-Go Fer your notes and consider the important points of your topic and your research questions.
-Then, use those velop a thesis statement. pic: HO - Who was involved?
+Name: L Jale: Your thesis statement is where you take a stand on your topic.
+It is also a guide for the over your notes and consider the important points of your topic and your research quevelop a thesis statement.
+Topic: WHO - Who was involved?
 Who was affected?
-HAT - What happened?
+WHAT - What happened?
 What was the main event?
-HERE - Where was/were the place(s) it happened?
-HEN - When did it happen?
+WHERE - Where was/were the place(s) it happened?
+WHEN - When did it happen?
 How long of a time period was it?
-HY - Why did it happen? onnection to the Theme: Communication in History hat is the topic's connection to breaking barriers? ll it all together in a thesis statement:
+WHY - Why did it happen?
+Connection to the Theme: Communication in History What is the topic's connection to breaking barriers?
+Pull it all together in a thesis statement: